 In India, virtually all cotton grown in the country is genetically modified.
 Since 2002, the adoption rate of insect-resistant cotton has increased to 96 percent with over 7 million farmers planting the crop across the country.
 Since the first biotech cotton plantings, the cumulative economic benefit from biotech production has been $19.6 billion, with $1.3 billion in 2015 alone.

 Although the leading cotton producer globally, India has not yet grown GMO crops for food.
 Research in this area is ongoing, however, with the government conducting field trials for GM cowpea, pigeon pea and mustard.
-In May 2017, India’s Ministry of the Environment Genetic Engineering Appraisal Committee concluded that the publically funded GM mustard is safe and nutritious, bringing the crop closer to approval and commercialization for food use.
+In May 2017, India’s Ministry of the Environment Genetic Engineering Appraisal Committee concluded that the publicly funded GM mustard is safe and nutritious, bringing the crop closer to approval and commercialization for food use.
 India does import significant quantities of GM soy oil and canola oil for human consumption.

 Pakistan is another notable cotton producer, with 97 percent of its cotton GMO varieties.
 In 2016, over seven million acres of GM cotton were cultivated by 725,000 smallholder farmers.
 Pakistan exports its cotton to other Asian countries, including India, Indonesia, Thailand and Taiwan.
 The enhanced economic benefit of biotech production between 2010 and 2015 is $4.3 billion, and the increased cotton production has generated additional jobs for farm laborers, particularly benefiting women.